10KRITESH/krit/README.md

 ---

-**Krit** is a high-performance terminal emulator that bridges the gap between the shell and Large Language Models.
-Built for engineers who live in the CLI, Krit understands your environment, remembers your session history, and helps you execute complex commands safely—all without ever leaving your terminal window.
+**Krit** is a high-performance terminal emulator designed to bridge the gap between the shell and Large Language Models.
+Built for engineers who live in the CLI, Krit understands your environment, remembers your session context, and helps you execute complex commands safely—all within a unified, hardware-accelerated interface.

-## ✨ Core Features
+## 🚀 Key Features

+### 🧠 Context-Aware Intelligence
-- **Context-Aware Intelligence**: Krit maintains a background buffer of your terminal scrollback.
-The AI knows exactly which commands you've run, which ones failed, and why.
+Krit maintains a background buffer of your terminal scrollback.
+The integrated AI understands your current directory, hardware specifications, and previous command outputs to provide highly relevant assistance.

+### ⌨️ Natural Language Shell
-- **Natural Language Shell**: Prefix any query with `-` (e.g., `- find all large log files`) to receive suggested shell commands tailored to your OS and current directory.
+Convert intent into action instantly.
+Prefix any query with `-` (e.g., `- find all docker volumes over 1GB`) to receive optimized shell commands tailored to your OS and environment.
-- **Advanced Safety Layer**: Real-time classification of AI-generated commands.
-Destructive operations (like `rm -rf` or `dd`) trigger high-alert warnings and require explicit confirmation.
-- **Fastfetch-Inspired Aesthetic**: A modern, borderless UI with a built-in system specification banner, optimized for speed with WebGL rendering.
-- **Multi-Provider Support**: Seamlessly connect to **Groq**, **OpenAI**, or local **Ollama** instances via a built-in setup wizard.

-## 🚀 Getting Started
+### 🛡️ Advanced Safety Layer
+Execute AI-generated commands with confidence.
+Krit features a real-time classification engine that detects destructive operations (like `rm -rf`, `dd`, or sensitive config edits) and requires explicit user confirmation before execution.

+### 🎨 Modern Aesthetic
+Inspired by high-performance CLI tools like `fastfetch`, Krit features a borderless, minimalist UI with a WebGL-powered rendering engine for zero-latency input and smooth text display.

+### 🔌 Multi-Provider Support
+Choose the brain that powers your terminal.
+Krit supports:
+- **Cloud**: Groq (Llama 3), OpenAI (GPT-4o/o1)
+- **Local**: Ollama (for 100% private, offline inference)

+## 📦 Installation

-### Installation (Linux)
+### Linux (AppImage)

-The easiest way to use Krit is via the standalone **AppImage**.
-No Node.js or Electron installation is required on your system.
+The recommended way to run Krit is via the standalone AppImage.

-1. Download the latest `Krit.AppImage` from the [Releases](https://github.com/10KRITESH/krit/releases) page.
+1. Download `Krit.AppImage` from the [latest release](https://github.com/10KRITESH/krit/releases).
-2. Grant execution permissions:
+2. Make it executable:
    ```bash
    chmod +x Krit-0.1.3.AppImage
    ```